jitsi/handbook/docs/dev-guide/iframe.md

 api.setVideoInputDevice(deviceLabel, deviceId);
 ```

-You can control the embedded Jitsi Meet conference using the `JitsiMeetExternalAPI` object by using `executeCommand`:
+You can control the embedded Jitsi Meet conference by calling `executeCommand` on the `JitsiMeetExternalAPI` object:

 ```javascript
 api.executeCommand(command, ...arguments);
 ```

-The `command` parameter is String object with the name of the command.
+The `command` parameter is a string containing the name of the command.
 The following commands are currently supported:

 * **displayName** - Sets the display name of the local participant.
 This command requires one argument - the new display name to be set.
 ```javascript